-We continue to monitor all proposed regulatory changes, especially in the current climate, and will ensure that where possible we participate in industry debate to influence the provision of a sound and sustainable scheme.
+We continue to monitor all proposed regulatory changes and will ensure that where possible we participate in industry debate to influence the provision of a sound and sustainable scheme.

-We have undertaken to keeping you updated through various communication channels including our website, newsletters and our annual general meeting.
-Though we didn't have the traditional AGM this year, we hope to be able for offer scheme members one to one meetings with officers next year.
+We will continue to keep you updated through various communication channels including our website, newsletters, and our annual general meeting.
+We hope to resume the in-person AGM early next year.

-May I take this opportunity to thank the outgoing Chair Cllr Yvonne Johnson for her excellent role in steering the Fund for the past 8 years.
-I must also thank other colleagues on the Panel, members of the Pension Board and officers of the Council for successfully managing the fund over this particularly challenging reporting year.
+Finally, can I take this opportunity to thank the outgoing Opposition spokesman Cllr Anthony Young for his excellent contribution to the PFP over the last 24 years.
+I must also thank other colleagues on the Panel, members of the Pension Board and officers of the Council for successfully managing the fund over this another challenging reporting year.

 We will welcome your feedback to assist us in improving the way we communicate with you and the quality of the information you receive.
-Contact details can be found in the section 'Staff, Advisors and Investment Managers".
+Contact details can be found in the section 'Staff, Advisors and Investment Managers."

-PENSION BOARD ANNUAL REPORT 2020/21
+PENSION BOARD ANNUAL REPORT 2021/22